Etowah Indian Mounds: History of excavation and studies

 Missionary Elias Cornelius visited the site in 1817 and described it in his journal published by Bela Bates Edwards in 1833.
 He realized a mound must have been over two hundred years old, due to the size of trees growing on it, but had little idea of its real history.
 Cyrus Thomas and John P. Rogan tested the site in 1883 for the Smithsonian Institution, which was conducting a survey of recognized mound sites.

 The first well-documented archaeological inquiry at the site did not begin until the winter of 1925, conducted by Warren K. Moorehead.
 His excavations into Mound C at the site revealed a rich array of Mississippian culture burial goods.
 These artifacts, along with the collections from Cahokia, Moundville site, Lake Jackson Mounds, and Spiro Mounds, would comprise the majority of the materials which archaeologists used to define the Southeastern Ceremonial Complex (SECC).
 The professional excavation of this enormous burial mound contributed major research impetus to the study of Mississippian artifacts and peoples.
 It greatly increased the understanding of pre-Contact Native American artwork.

 Arthur R. Kelly, founding chairman of the Department of Anthropology at the University of Georgia, also conducted professional excavations and studies at Etowah Mounds, prior to planned flood control projects in the area.
 In 1947, the government built the Allatoona Dam upstream for flood control.
 The Etowah site was designated as a National Historic Landmark in 1964.

 The Etowah Indian Mounds museum displays artifacts found at the site, including Mississippian culture pottery, monolithic stone axes, Mississippian stone statuary, copper jewelry, shell gorgets, and other artifacts.
+In 2022, many of the artifacts were returned to the Muscogee Creek nation in response to the Native American Graves Protection and Repatriation Act.
+They were all funeral-based artifacts.